jmonster/podhnologic/README.md

 ## requirements

 - [ffmpeg](https://ffmpeg.org) must be installed, or at least located locally, such that you can specify with the path via `--ffmpeg`.
+If an installed version is found it will automatically be used.
-- [node.js](https://nodejs.org) is used to execute and run this tool
+- [node.js](https://nodejs.org) is used to execute and run this tool.
+  - I initially planned to distribute a self-contained binary, but dealing with modern security / code signing is not worth our time.
+Be glad you can easily inspect/modify this code.

 There are no other dependencies.